zer2/Fantasy-Basketball--in-progress-/readme.md

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/9a07ba69-d284-491a-bfe4-57deec31c12a

 The blocking data didn’t look like a bell curve at all, but the difference in blocks across full teams does.
-This will apply to all categories.
+This will apply to all categories

 ### B.	Writing a formula for the category differential